LLNL/pyranda/README.md

   - numpy
   - mpi4py

+## Tutorials
+A few tutorials are included on the [project wiki page](https://github.com/LLNL/pyranda/wiki) that cover the example below, as well as few others.
+A great place to start if you want to discover what types of problems you can solve.

 ## Example Usage - Solve the 1D advection equation in less than 10 lines of code
 The one-dimensional advection equation is written as: